 This semester length program includes 6 weeks of academic coursework followed by an 8-week full-time internship and online academic seminar.
 Class environment varies depending on the course and is designed to follow U.S. academic culture and standards.

-Students need to have a GPA of at least 2.5.
 Students participating in the Sydney Semester Global Internship program must maintain full-time student status at their home university while participating in the CIEE program, and must have matriculated full-time at their home university at least three months prior to application.
 Students should be prepared to obtain a signed letter from their home university confirming student matriculation details.
 Additional visa restrictions may apply, and CIEE will advise students as part of the early application process.